Combined Pill: The FPA Guide

 If you’re taking a combined pill called Qlaira some information in this guide may not apply to you.
 Please get advice from a healthcare professional, or follow the instructions that came with your pill.

-If 100 people who could get pregnant don’t use any contraception, 80 to 90 will get pregnant in a year.
+If 100 people who could get pregnant don’t use any contraception, 80 to 90 of them will get pregnant in a year.

 If the combined pill is: